RedisLabs/redislabs-docs/content/kubernetes/reference/db-options.md

 The most common options are listed below.
 For a complete list of options, see [Redis Enterprise Database API](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_database_api.md).

+### `databasePort`

+Manually sets the TCP port on which the database is available.
+If the port number is not specified, it will be automatically generated.

+{{<warning>}}
+`databasePort` cannot be added, removed, or changed after database creation.
+{{</warning>}}

+If the admission controller is installed and configured, it will run validity checks before the REDB creation.
+If the port is not available, you'll get an error for "port is unavailable."
+If the port is not valid, you'll get an error for "change databasePort is not allowed."

 ### `databaseSecretName`

 A string containing the name of a secret that contains the desired database password.